Linum perenne: Embracing the Beauty of Perennial Flax

-Linum perenne is also known as Linum sibricum, Perennial Flax, Blue Flax, Lint Bells, Prairie Flax.
-It is a semi-evergreen perennial from the Linaceae family of plants.
-It is native to Europe.
-Linum perenne is heat-tolerant, ideal for dry and hot landscape locations.
-It grows from 10 to 50cm or 4 to 20in.
+Linum perenne, also known as Linum sibricum, Perennial Flax, Blue Flax, Lint Bells, or Prairie Flax, belongs to the Linaceae family of plants.
+This captivating semi-evergreen perennial is native to Europe and is well-suited to hot and dry landscape locations.